AlikornSause/Notes-on-QIN-F21-PRO/README.md

   - cn.ntp.org.cn
   - dq-avatar.duoqin.com
   - loc.map.baidu.com
-<ins>At least thats what my PCAPdroid said</ins>.
+<ins>At least that's what PCAPdroid reported</ins>.
 I used it with root access so it should see literally everything sent from the device.
 I hope thats the case.
 The privacy topic will be discussed more later in this document.

 ### Differences